 Full university curriculum.
 Courses taught in a range of methods—lectures, seminars, tutorials, labs, and field excursions.
 Students are given an Adviser of Studies to help them with course selection.
 A wide range of courses are available to pre-med students and science majors.
 Religion majors also should especially consider this program.

-Agriculture, Anatomy, Anthropology, Biochemistry, Biology, Biotechnology, Celtic, Chemistry, Civil Engineering, Computer Science, Cultural History, Ecology, Economics, Education, Electrical Engineering, Engineering, English, Environmental Science, Environmental Field Work, European Studies, French, Genetics, Geography, Geology, German, Greek, History, History of Art, Immunology, Latin, Law, Mathematics, Mechanical Engineering, Microbiology, Molecular Biology, Music, Petroleum Engineering, Philosophy, Physics, Physiology, Politics & International Relations, Psychology, Religion, Russian, Sociology, Statistics, Women’s Studies, and Zoology.
+Agriculture, Anatomy, Anthropology, Biochemistry, Biology, Biotechnology, Celtic, Chemistry, Civil Engineering, Computer Science, Cultural History, Ecology, Economics, Education, Electrical Engineering, Engineering, English, Environmental Science, Environmental Field Work, European Studies, French, Genetics, Geography, Geology, German, Greek, Health Studies, History, History of Art, Immunology, Latin, Law, Mathematics, Mechanical Engineering, Microbiology, Molecular Biology, Music, Petroleum Engineering, Philosophy, Physics, Physiology, Politics & International Relations, Psychology, Public Health, Religion, Russian, Sociology, Statistics, Women’s Studies, and Zoology.